 If you have had trouble being approved for loans in the past, improving your credit score is always helpful, but you can also reduce your overall debt to improve your odds.
 Many lenders prefer to see a DTI ratio of less than 28% for an unsecured loan, but every lender has their own requirements.
 To determine your own DTI you would divide your total monthly debt payments by your gross monthly income and then multiply the answer by 100.
 Your monthly debt payments would be expenses like rent/mortgage, credit card bills, outstanding loans and similar financial commitments.

-The typical range and rating for credit scores in Canada looks like this:
+The typical range and rates for credit scores in Canada can look like this:

 It’s worth noting that you should be aware of your credit score before applying so that you are aware of what you might be eligible for.
 Also, if it isn’t an urgent expense and your score is close to the next level, it can be worth your while to focus on improving it since it might save you a lots in interest if you are able to increase it to a rating of good from fair, which would save you in interest and overall cost of the loan.